Jereme Richmond: Accolades

 In his senior year, Richmond was named to the 2010 McDonald's All-American Boys Game roster.
 Richmond was also named the 2010 Illinois Mr. Basketball.
 Richmond received the Chicago Sun Times Player of the Year award two years in a row.
 Quinn Buckner, is the only other player to receive this distinction.
 Richmond was also a two-time consensus first-team All-State selection as a junior and senior by the Associated Press, Chicago Tribune, Chicago Sun-Times, Champaign-Urbana News-Gazette and Illinois Basketball Coaches Association.
 Following his senior year, Richmond was a member of the USA Basketball U18 National Team that won a gold medal at the FIBA Americas Championship in June 2010.

 Recruitment

 According to ESPNU, Richmond was the twenty-third best overall high school recruit for the class of 2010 as well as the fourth best small forward.
 According to Rivals.com, Richmond was the thirty-fifth best overall recruit.

 College career

-Entering his freshman year at Illinois, Richmond was widely considered by scouts as a talented player with NBA lottery pick potential.
-Playing primarily as a wing player, he has good length making him a good on the ball defender and a capable shot blocker.
-His strengths include his ability to attack from the wing with the ball creating shots for himself or teammates.

 During the 2010-11 season, Richmond played 22.1 minutes per game appearing in all regular season games except one.
 During the season, Richmond averaged 7.6 points per game, 1.8 assists per game and 5.0 rebounds per game.